Demitha-Manawadu/Robotic-Design-Project/README.md

 ## Task Allocation
 Provide an overview of the tasks allocated to different team members.
-This section can be organized by team member or task type.
-Example:

 - **Team Member 1**: [Eshan S.G.S 220148G]
   - Tasks: [Task 2,Coding for Line following ,Implement the alogorithm for maze solving,Task 8,Testing robot behavior,coding for task 3,and 4]